berquist/libresponse_psi4/doc.rst

 Theory, Usage, and Notes
 ------------------------

-.. codeauthor:: Psi4 Developer
+.. codeauthor:: Eric Berquist
-.. sectionauthor:: Psi4 Developer
+.. sectionauthor:: Eric Berquist

 Casual documentation for this plugin goes here.
 Uncomment the ``.. comment`` for some examples.